-Jean lives with his father and his mother.
+Jean makes his home with his father and his mother.
+Carrying water, gardening and making beds are his household duties.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a seller in the market.
-Jean works at home carrying water, gardening and making beds.
 There are 2 children in the family.

 Please remember Jean in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.